 The Fatboy has T-Rex latches, just like the Yeti.
 They have a special feature though: they don’t come off easily and don’t feel loose like the rubber latches on most other coolers.
-The Yeti’s latches are okay, but we feel the ones on the Fatboy are way better.
+The Yeti’s latches are very good, but we feel the ones on the Fatboy might be even better.

 Coleman Xtreme Wheeled Cooler

-The Coleman has a capacity of 62 quarts.
+This Coleman has a capacity of 62 quarts.
 As far as large coolers go, this one is pretty cheap.
 It’s the cheapest wheeled cooler we know of.
 However, it has some serious shortcomings to it.
-It isn’t rotomolded, it only retains your ice for 5 days, and it isn’t as durable as the Yeti.
+It isn’t rotomolded, it only retains your ice for 5 days, it feels a bit plasticky, and it definitely isn’t as durable as the Yeti.